maxall41/DPXRust/README.md

 ./DPXRust --input-path my_protein.pdb --pdb-output-path output.pdb
 ```

 Since version 1.1.0 DPXRust automaticlly generates SASA values for input proteins.
-But if you want to provide your own custom SASA values then you can add the SASA value for each atom to the B-factor field of the input file.
+But if you want to provide your own custom SASA values then you can add the SASA value for each atom to the B-factor field of the input file and then use the CLI argument `--use-custom-sasa`.

 Note: DPXRust also supports mmCIF files